catyphram/tagallery/README.md

 #### Testing

-Run `UNPROCESSED_IMAGES=/path/to/image/dir PORT=3333 DATABASE=tagallery DATABASE_HOST=localhost:27017 go test ./...` to test all the packages.
+Run `go tool vet .` to lint the code and `UNPROCESSED_IMAGES=/path/to/image/dir PORT=3333 DATABASE=tagallery DATABASE_HOST=localhost:27017 go test ./...` to test all the packages.

 When testing multiple packages at once the config options HAVE to be set via environment variables.
 A config file in the same directory won't work since `go test` changes the working directory for each test to the directory of the to-be-tested package, and specifying a path via `--config /path/to/config.json` will cause [problems](https://stackoverflow.com/a/49927684) due to the flag not being supported by all packages.